This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-There’s nothing like setting up your grill to smoke a pork roast, savory ribs, or even baking a pie in the summer or winter!
-One of the newest technologies on the market when it comes to grills is pellet grills.
-Several major brands have put pellet grills on the market and the two most prominent are the Pit Boss and Green Mountain grills.
+There’s nothing like being able to set up your grill to smoke a pork roast, savory ribs, or even baking a pie in the summer or winter!
+One of the newest technologies on the market when it comes to outdoor cooking is pellet grills.

-Before heading out to purchase your new summertime best friend, we’ve got some details when it comes to pellet grills.
-Specifically, we’ve created a comparison of Pit Boss vs Green Mountain grills right here!
-Start your search with all of the best information when it comes to these units.
+Before heading out to purchase a new unit, we’ve got some details when it comes to these pellet grill brands.
+We’ve created a complete comparison of Pit Boss vs Green Mountain pellet grills right here!
+So you’ve come to the right place if you’re trying to decide which is better for you between the two.

-The Heavy Hitters – Pit Boss vs Green Mountain
+Pit Boss vs Green Mountain – Brand Overviews

-The company is a subsidiary of Dansons, Inc. which was started by Dan Thiessen and his two sons.
-Their primary focus with each grill they make and turn out to the market is to create something helpful for their customers and their employees.
+Pit Boss is a subsidiary of Dansons, Inc. which was started by Dan Thiessen and his two sons.

-Their company does offer other types of grills but with the expansion of the pellet grills in the outdoor cooking market, their business has taken a distinct turn toward creating and improving on the pellet grill to make it more accessible to more people.
+Their company does offer other types of grills (like kamado grills and more) but with the expansion of the pellet grills in the outdoor cooking market, their business has taken a distinct turn toward creating and improving on the pellet grill to make it more accessible to more people.

 Green Mountain Grills